 Public: Call on governments at all levels to adopt 21st Century models of learning and to accelerate the pace of investments in technologies in Canada's schools and classrooms for students.

-Education Industry Leaders: Collaborate with Ministries of Education to design relevant learning spaces and pedagogically sound tools and learning resources for the 21st Century learner.
+Education Sector Leaders: Collaborate with Ministries of Education to design relevant learning spaces and pedagogically sound learning tools and resources for the 21st Century learner.